 Dr. Maria Van Kerkhove's research has spanned zoonotic, respiratory and emerging/re-emerging diseases such as avian influenza, MERS, SARS, COVID-19, Ebola, Marburg, plague and Zika.
 Of particular interest are factors associated with transmission between animals and humans, the epidemiology of zoonotic pathogens, and ensuring that research directly informs public health policies for action.

 Van Kerkhove completed her undergraduate degree at Cornell University, an MS Degree in epidemiology at Stanford University and a PhD in infectious disease epidemiology at the London School of Hygiene and Tropical Medicine.
 Prior to joining WHO in 2017, she was the Head of the Outbreak Investigation Task Force at Institut Pasteur's Center for Global Health in Paris, where she was responsible for establishing public health rapid response teams for infectious disease outbreaks.
 Her previous roles include a senior fellow at Imperial College London in the MRC Center for Outbreak Analysis and Modelling and epidemiologist at the Institut Pasteur in Cambodia.

-Gala Marija Vrbanic is the founder of Tribute Brand, a high-end digital fashion brand, and YCY, a software development fashion tech house focused on AR (augmented reality).
-Her aim is to shift the traditional fashion system into a new era.
-Her company is known as one of the biggest pioneers in this field and is famous for its characteristic contactless and cyber aesthetics.
+Gala Marija Vrbanic is the founder of Tribute Brand, a high-end digital fashion brand and fashion tech house developing various utilities for digital fashion.
+They are known as one of the biggest pioneers in the field and famous for their characteristic contactless and cyber aesthetics.